ClonyPDF home

 2. Crop

-The tool auto-crops to the 40 × 52 mm Brunei format and positions the head to the correct biometric height.
+Crop to the 40 × 52 mm Brunei format and position the head to the correct biometric height.
+The crop guide covers the 10:13 ratio in detail.

 3. Background